 Note: for Intacct or NetSuite integrated accounts: create the new expense type(s) in your ERP, and run the Nexonia configuration sync to automatically create the new Nexonia expense category.

 When configuring a Cash Advance/Return category, the main required setting is Type.
-Choosing either Cash Advance or Cash Return will enabled the correct system behaviour for this category.
+Choosing either Cash Advance or Cash Return will enable the correct system behavior for this category.

 Expense Category settings to consider:

 Memo Requirement: if you want to ensure the expense submitter includes comments on the Cash Advance or Cash Return, make the memo "Required".

 Receipt Default Value: if no supporting documentation is expected for a Cash Advance or Cash Return, switch the default value to "No".
 If you have any sort of document you expect the user to provide, they could attach it as a PDF "receipt" on the expense item - if so, switch default to "Yes".

 Once you've completed the configuration for the Cash Advance or Cash Return category, scroll to the bottom of the menu and click the Apply button to save this category and its settings.